annafeit/motion-capture-labeling/README.md

 --------------------------------------------------------------------------------------------------

-The instructions shown here for how to use the scripts can also be found in the Jupyter Notebook README.ipynb
+<i>Note: the following instructions can also be found in the Jupyter Notebook README.ipynb</i>

 ### Data Format
 For the scripts to work, the motion capture files must fulfill the following criteria  (see example log file): </b>